Ivan Rohach: Arrest and execution

+In 1941, Rohach was briefly arrested by the Gestapo during a crackdown on Ukrainian nationalist activities, after he and others refused unconditional cooperation with the Germans.
+In January 1942, Rohach was allegedly taken to Babi Yar where he, along with his sister, Anna (Hanna), and his entire staff, was executed although the precise location of his execution is disputed by modern historians.
+Per Anders Rudling concludes that the method or location of the executions is unknown but that their bodies probably ended up at Babi Yar.

 Legacy

-Poems from his collection of poetry "Brosti" have been set to music.
-A number of the songs have been included in the Plast song book "U mandry" (To wander) and continue to be sung by Ukrainian scouts today.
+Poems from his collection of poetry Brosti have been set to music.
+A number of the songs have been included in the Plast song book U mandry ("To wander") and continue to be sung by Ukrainian scouts today.

 In 1992, a wooden cross memorial was erected in memory of Olena Teliha and executed OUN members.
 It is located in Babi Yar south of Yuriia Illienka Street (formerly until 2018 Melnyk/Melnykov Street) at Oleny Telihy Street in northwestern part of Kyiv near Dorohozhychi subway station.
 Rohach's name is the 6th from the top on the right side marble plaque.